I have never thought that one day I would own a cat, but I think that was

 Volunteering

-Think beyond the four walls of the local shelter and explore other rescue organizations in your area that focus on specific species, breeds, and medical conditions.
+Think beyond the four walls of the local shelter and explore other rescue organizations in your area that specialize in specific species, breeds, or medical conditions.
 And then get involved.

 These rescue organizations need kind and loving people just like you to help: